MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 - Severity
 - Title

 You can specify multiple values separated by commas.
-You can only use the value All by itself.
-If you use the value Default, the report includes the following content:
+You can only use the value "All" by itself.
+If you use the value "Default", the report includes the following content:

 - DocumentAuthor
 - MatchedItem